 Last updated 01 June 2023

 Nowadays, business cards may seem like a thing of the past.
 But in reality, they’re still one of the most simple and effective marketing tools available.

-Authors are not only creatives, but entrepreneurs.
+Authors are not only creatives but entrepreneurs.
 You’ll attend networking events with peers, publishers, agents, and readers.
-Having a business card gives you more time to pitch ideas and chat, rather than exchanging information.
+Having a business card gives you more time to pitch ideas and chat, rather than exchange information.

 But having ‘just another business card’ may not be enough.
 Your creative side can’t be ignored.